 During the lockdown, we do Planning Poker in Zoom or Teams.
-We admit it has nothing to do with real poker but it’s a great activity for your team while waiting for the restaurants and casinos to reopen after the lockdowns.
-By now you probably wonder which tool can you use the best to collaboratively determine our estimates?
+We admit it has nothing to do with real poker, but it's a great activity for your team while waiting for the restaurants and casinos to reopen after the lockdowns.
+By now you wonder which tool you can use the best to determine our estimates collaboratively.
 Which facilitates the best interaction in your Scrum team?
-Read on, because we have all the answers!
+Read on because we have all the answers!

 1. The team's awareness of what work is expected and get clarification.

 3. Assumptions will become clear

 4. Negotiation with the Product Owner will occur to keep it small AND valuable

 More about why estimates work: Read this book Agile Estimating and Planning by Mike Cohn.

 Which Planning Poker tool to use online in Zoom? or Teams?